Hi, my name is Kristen Ulmer. I’m a mindset Sports Coach and thought leader on fear. and I’d like to talk to you about burnout.

 How this works is: if you keep asking these questions, for as long as it takes– a week, a month, and be curious about the answers, your burn out will sort itself out, because! you’ll be learning and growing again, in new exciting ways.

-And no one is ever burnt out, so long as they’re learning new things.
+And no one is ever burned out, so long as they’re learning new things.

 Kristen Ulmer is a thought leader and fear specialist who facilitates groups and individuals who are seeking optimal performance in sports, business, relationships and life.
 She is author of: The Art of Fear; Why Conquering Fear Won’t Work and What to Do Instead (Harper Collins, June 13, 2017).